sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 ### 2.3 Full RV32I Design Testing
 In order to test the full RISC-V32I implementation, I developed six additional assembly test programs targeting specific instruction categories and edge cases.
-These tests specifically addressed branches, shifts, memory operations, and other arithmetic operations that were not covered by the original test suite.
+These tests specifically addressed branches, shifts, memory operations and other arithmetic operations that were not covered by the original test suite.
 These can be viewed under the `tb/asm` folder.
 (See [Commit: ee95a97](https://github.com/sadir06/Project_Brief/commit/ee95a973e2573efa79e930c9a202fdee33fa991e) for the assembly test files.)
 #### Overview of New Tests:
 | Test # | Name | Instructions Tested | Purpose |
 |--------|------|---------------------|---------|